Written by Sandie Barrie Blackley, Speech-Language Pathologist

 Reading and writing are certainly considered “major life activities”.
 Our dyslexia evaluation is designed to determine if the individual has an “impairment which substantially limits” reading and/or writing.

 Lexercise refers to professionals with this kind of expertise as “clinicians or therapists.”
 Our clinicians and therapists may have gotten their basic training in psychology, speech-language pathology, education, or medicine.
-Beyond that basic training, they have had extensive training in language science, including reading and written language science, as well as in testing and measurement, as described by the IDA Standards.
+Beyond that basic training, they have had extensive training in language science, including reading and written language science, as well as in testing and measurement.

 If you are a parent ready to take the first steps toward a better understanding, you can screen your child for dyslexia for free online in just 15 minutes.
 You can also put your mind at ease by reading about some common dyslexia myths.
 Our online therapy options are here to help your child overcome the challenges of dyslexia.